bmd-syd/docker-cmd/README.md

 ## Docker Compose

 ### up
-Create and starts instances of all Docker containers in a Compose configuration file.
+Builds, (re)create and starts instances of all Docker containers in a Compose configuration file.

 `docker-compose up`